40%

 Research

-Industry benchmarks and data on how businesses appear in AI-generated answers.
+Directional benchmarks and readiness patterns for how businesses appear in AI-generated answers.

 of B2B buyers use AI assistants during purchasing research (Forrester 2025)